 I has a lot of fun playing Fur Elise and In the hall of the Mountain King, having played both as a teenager on the electronic organ.
 It was a case of practice makes perfect as I noticed my scores going higher and higher with each new attempt.
 The difficulty level can also be adjusted so that players can go from single finger tapping to using four fingers simultaneously.

 There are few niggles in the game, I noticed a certain clunkiness in the way ads are implemented in the game, it actually leads to longer loading times.
 In any case, the gameplay is not affected by this.
 Nine Over Ten 9/10 rates Magic Piano at a 4.5 out of 5.
 HIGHLY RECOMMENDED.
-The game is available for free on the iTunes App Store, check it out over here: http://itunes.apple.com/us/app/magic-piano/id421254504?mt=8
+The game is available for free on the iTunes App Store, check it out over here: https://itunes.apple.com/us/app/magic-piano/id421254504?mt=8Powered by Sidelines

 Previous Post Batman: Earth One Book Review